Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Getting There

 The easiest way to reach the start of your trip is to fly into Bali’s Ngurah Rai International Airport (DPS).
-Flights arrive direct from many international destinations including Jakarta, Singapore, Kuala Lumpur and the Australian hubs of Adelaide, Brisbane and Sydney.
+Flights arrive direct from many international destinations including Jakarta, Singapore, Kuala Lumpur and the Australian hubs of Adelaide, Brisbane, and Sydney.

 As SwimTrekkers come from all over the world, and join our swimming holidays in numerous destinations, we don't currently offer flights as part of our SwimTrek packages.
-We do however want to do as much as we can to ensure that our guests get the best deals when travelling to one of our trips so check out our SwimTrek flight tips page on the website.
+We do however want to do as much as we can to ensure that our guests get the best deals when travelling to one of our trips so check out SwimTrek's tips to help you get the best deals for your flights page on the website.

 Transfer from Ngurah Rai International Airport to Amed

 The best option to get to Blue Earth Village is via a private transfer.
 The drive to Amed from Denpasar is about 2.5–3 hours, depending on traffic.
 The drive is a scenic one along the varied coastline then winding up through tropical hills and past rice paddy fields.
 If you are staying in Sanur for a night before then it is about 30 minutes less, again traffic dependent.
 It’ll be cheaper and more fun if you share with another SwimTrekker.
-Still, it should only cost around ID760,000 (£40/$48) per car.
+Still, it should only cost around IDR760,000 (£40/$48) per car.

 Accommodation

 Blue Earth Village was created by a group of friends with a shared love of freediving and Yoga and belief in the vulnerability of our planet.
 This belief guided them in their use of sustainable and recycled materials.
 From the various levels and walk-ways of the restaurant, popular with Amed local expats, there are stunning views of the mighty Mount Agung volcano.
 Around the grounds are decking areas for chilling out and large, airy Shala’s for practicing yoga.
-In addition, there are two inviting pools, one a single lane 25 metre-long pool, perfect for fitting in a few extra lengths and the second; a smaller deep pool that is lovely for dipping in between swims.
+In addition, there are two inviting pools, one a single lane 25-metre-long pool, perfect for fitting in a few extra lengths and the second; a smaller deep pool that is lovely for dipping in between swims.

 Pre/Post Trip Accommodation and Trip Extension Options

-If you would like to extend your stay in Bali and need to book additional nights’ accommodation before or after your trip, please contact Blue Earth Village directly via: info@blueearthvillage.com
+If you would like to extend your stay in Bali and need to book additional nights’ accommodation before or after your trip, please contact Blue Earth Village directly via: info@blueearthvillage.com or on WhatsApp +62 858-1097-5990.

 Food and Drink